CerebrasResearch/Sparse-IFT/README.md

 # SIFT
-This repository contains the code for reproducing results for SIFT paper
+This repository accompanies the research paper "SIFT: Sparse ISO-FLOP Transformations for Maximizing Training Efficiency".
+Code to reproduce experiments will be released soon.